Société Française d’Études Écossaises

 3pm-3.30pm tea & coffee (Technoforum)

-3.30pm-4.30pm Keynote Speaker: Prof. Steven Murdoch (The Swedish Defence University, Stockholm).
+3.30pm-4.30pm Keynote Speaker: Prof. Steve Murdoch (The Swedish Defence University, Stockholm).

 Introduced by Florence Petroff (université de La Rochelle)

-4.30pm -6.30pm SFEE Annual General Meeting
+4.30pm-6.30pm SFEE Annual General Meeting

 7.30pm Conference Dinner